Alaska Marine Highway

 The Alaska Marine Highway (AMH) or the Alaska Marine Highway System (AMHS) is a ferry service operated by the U.S. state of Alaska.
 It has its headquarters in Ketchikan, Alaska.
+AMHS is part of Alaska Department of Transportation and Public Facilities.

 The Alaska Marine Highway System operates along the south-central coast of the state, the eastern Aleutian Islands and the Inside Passage of Alaska and British Columbia, Canada.
 Ferries serve communities in Southeast Alaska that have no road access, and the vessels can transport people, freight, and vehicles.
 AMHS's 3500 mi of routes go as far south as Bellingham, Washington, in the contiguous United States and as far west as Unalaska/Dutch Harbor, with a total of 32 terminals throughout Alaska, British Columbia, and Washington.
 It is part of the National Highway System and receives federal highway funding.
-It is also the only method of transportation of vehicles between the state and the contiguous United States not requiring international customs and immigration.
+It is also one of the only methods of transporting vehicles between the state and the contiguous United States not requiring international customs and immigration.

 The Alaska Marine Highway System is a rare example in the U.S. of a shipping line offering regularly scheduled service for the primary purpose of transportation of passengers rather than of leisure or entertainment.
 Voyages can last many days, but, in contrast to the luxury of a typical cruise line, cabins cost extra, and most food is served cafeteria-style.